uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 ### Requirements

 For this part you need:

-* ½ of the user stories except those marked for later parts, like "*Part 3-5 only*"
+* ½ of the user stories except those marked for later parts, like "*⧟ Part 3-5 only.*"
     * They work in the UI.
     * They work in the local API (imagine you are building an API for a future Android client)
     * It's obvious how to perform the user stories in the UI.